samuelwb/cancer-evolution/CopyNumberWgs/README.md

 ![picture](img/CopyShift.png)

+HIYA!
 The scripts should be executed in the following order:

 * **a_CnaPileup.sh**: Generates a pileup based on aligned BAM input.
 Requires samtools (such as version 0.1.19).